Suguis/ced/README.md

 # ced
-A simple curses editor written in C.
+A simple curses text editor written in C.